eli-rosee/Team5-Software-Engineering/README.md

      - sudo apt install libxcb-cursor0

   6. Running the application
+     - python3 server.py
-     - python3 main.py
+     - python3 main.py (open another terminal instance)

-  7. What happens while running the program?
+  7. What happens in server.py?
+     -

+  9. What happens in main.py?
      - First 15 seconds is the loading screen
      - In those 15 seconds that the game is loading, you can choose what ip address you want in the terminal
      - After that, the player entry screen loads